Liquidity Services (LQDT)

 nullAI Analysis | Feedback

-Jorge A. Celaya has served as Chief Financial Officer of Liquidity Services since 2015.
-He brings over 30 years of experience in strategic transformation, capital markets, financial accounting, operations, and complex public company matters across various industry sectors.
-Prior to joining Liquidity Services, Mr. Celaya co-founded Avanz Capital, an independent investment firm focused on private equity investing in emerging markets.
-He also served as Executive Vice President and Chief Financial Officer of FTI Consulting from 2007 to 2010, and held the same role at Sitel Corporation from 2003 to 2007.
-From 1990 to 2003, Mr. Celaya held various U.S. and international positions at Schlumberger.
+Mr. Celaya possesses over 30 years of experience in strategic transformation, capital markets, financial accounting, operations, and complex public company matters across a diverse range of industry sectors globally.
+He plays a key role in Liquidity Services' business transformation and growth initiatives through his expertise in technology-enabled business services.
+Prior to joining Liquidity Services, Mr. Celaya was a co-founder of Avanz Capital, an independent investment firm with a focus on private equity investing in emerging markets.
+He also served as Executive Vice President and Chief Financial Officer of FTI Consulting from 2007 to 2010, and Executive Vice President and Chief Financial Officer of Sitel Corporation from 2003 to 2007.
+Additionally, he held various U.S. and international positions at Schlumberger from 1990 to 2003, spanning sectors such as energy and technology.

-John Daunt is an e-commerce industry veteran with over 20 years of experience in building innovative, high-growth, omni-channel e-commerce companies and service providers.
+Mr. Daunt is an e-commerce industry veteran with over 20 years of success in building innovative, high-growth, omni-channel e-commerce companies and service providers.
 He is responsible for revenue growth and profitability across all of Liquidity Services' marketplaces.

-Mark Shaffer is responsible for all legal, commercial contracts, compliance, and corporate secretary functions at Liquidity Services, and works to enhance the legal, compliance, and risk management processes for business growth.
+Mr. Shaffer is responsible for all legal functions, commercial contracts, compliance, and corporate secretary duties.
+He also works to enhance the legal, compliance, and risk management processes essential for business growth.

 AI Analysis | Feedback